Hailing from Yealink’s T4S series, the T42S is one rock-solid 12-line IP phone. This phone embodies all that the company is about.

 This combination of software and hardware makes for one crisp and clear communication experience.
-Even when the network connection is not that great the phone behaves well.
+Even when the network connection is not great, the phone behaves well.

 Set-Up and Configuration

-As about this unified hardware…All of the phones across Yealink’s range have the same interfaces and firmware.
-This makes it really easy to navigate your way when setting a bulk of devices up.
+As for this unified hardware…All phones across Yealink’s range have the same interfaces and firmware.
+This makes it easy to navigate your way when setting up many devices.

 The T42S comes with two Gigabit Ethernet ports.
 The first one can be used for connecting it to a PC.
 The second one is generally used for powering the device via PoE.

 Powering VoIP devices via PoE is now the standard.
 However, the T42S can also be powered via a standard 5-volt AC adaptor.
-Just keep in mind that most retailers do not include it so it must be purchased separately.
+Remember that most retailers do not include it, so it must be purchased separately.

 In addition, the T42S also has a headset port and EXT port for attaching expansion modules.

-(If attaching expansion modules, you will most certainly need an extra AC power adaptor.)
+(If you attach expansion modules, you will need an extra AC power adaptor.)

 A single USB 2.0 port can also be found.
-It can be utilized for connecting devices such as a Bluetooth headset or a WiFi dongle.
+It can connect devices such as a Bluetooth headset or a WiFi dongle.
 Alternatively, a recording device can also be plugged in there.

 Again, keep in mind that such accessories are purchased separately.

-The T42S has an integrated back stand with 2 adjustable angles and is wall-mountable.
+The T42S has a wall-mountable integrated back stand with 2 adjustable angles.

 The T42S comes with 6 programmable keys – 3 on each side.
-These can be used for achieving optimal workflow.
+These can be used to achieve optimal workflow.

 Most commonly, these so-called DSS keys are used for speed dialing.
 However, they can also be programmed to perform other functions.